Tydotbaba/electricity-theft/Design/Web/README.md

 ## Function/Purpose

-This application is built with Django.
+This application was built with Python/Django.
+Django version 3 has been used.

 It performs such operations as:
 * serves the UI frontend with the theft table.
 * recieve incoming current data from the ESP8266 Wifi device